kwikteam/phy-contrib/docs/template-gui.md

   * `:cb X` - set correlogram bin size to X
   * `:cw X` - set correlogram window width to X

+All commands can be run as snippets.
+For example, `:move`, `:merge`, `:recluster`, and so on.
+The command name of every action is displayed in the status bar at the bottom of the window when you hover your mouse on any action in the menu bar.

 <a name="user-guide"></a>
 ## A typical approach to manual clustering